 Let’s face it – networking for many people is equivalent to drudgery.
 But there are ways to make it a fun challenge.
 When you approach the task as an optimist, you know that putting yourself through the beginning stages of getting to know someone may lead to a new friend or a new business relationship.

 You’ve prepared for the event by researching some of the people and companies attending.
 You might even have a list of people you want to meet.
-And you have a one-sentence summary to share about yourself when you meet someone at this event.
+And you know who you are, specific to the event.

 Once you’ve made your introduction, the ice is broken and it may be up to you to keep the momentum going.

 Once you’ve found your commonality, explore the surfaces of it.
 Show your interest by listening with your whole being.
-When someone senses he has your full attention, you make him feel safe and welcome talking with you.
+When someone senses he has your full attention, that person feels welcomed.

 You may notice the questions keep firing between you.
 You are both exploring curiosities and getting a sense of whether this is someone you like.

-However, if you notice you may not have much in common, or if you’re getting the cold shoulder, the third phase of your conversation may come sooner rather than later.
+However, if you sense it's time to move on, the third phase of your conversation may come sooner rather than later.
 It’s okay when this happens.
-You gave it a fair shot and now you can move on to someone you will enjoy meeting.
+You gave it a fair shot and now you can move on to someone else you will enjoy meeting.

-It may be that you decide together to move on and greet others, but however it is that you depart, say the person’s name again and be sure you’ve asked for contact information so you can follow-up.
+It may be that you decide together to move on and greet others, but however it is that you depart, include the person’s name in the goodbye.

-Even if you don’t intend to do business or may not see the person for a while, when you have a business card, you can follow up again and let the person know that it was a pleasure meeting her.
+Even if you don’t intend to do business or may not see the person for a while, asking for the person's contact information may come in handy in the future.
+If you ask for a business card, follow up by email within a day or two to let the person know that it was a pleasure meeting her.

 You’ve made a great first impression by guiding the person you just met through the three phases of conversation.
 Once you follow up, the cycle will be complete.

 This may sound formulaic, but once you’ve got the routine down, you’ll be able to mindfully realize where you are in a conversation.
-Are you in the part where the other person’s name really matters?
 Have you listened, found and shared a commonality yet?
 Have you told the other person what a pleasure it has been and left room for a next time?